Subject to validation

 • Independent learning; encouraging autonomy and self-directed learning.
 Year 3 students are expected to take significant responsibility for their own learning.
 Students will be expected to access the evidence base supporting each topic under review to critically analyse their choice of treatments and skill development.

-The ratio of online-lectures to practical workshops will differ for particular modules, but there is a strong focus on hands-on, practical learning.
-Generally, when students are not on clinical placement, they will attend our custom designed Physiotherapy Training Centre at Blanchardstown, Dublin 15, D15FP90, on 2 days per week for practical workshops.
-Practical sessions will require students to model the role of a service user.
-Appropriate clothing must be worn, and some practical sessions will involve the touch and exposure of relevant body parts in a professional and respectful manner regardless of beliefs
+The ratio of online-lectures to practical workshops will differ for particular modules, but is heavily biased towards practical workshops.
+Generally, when students are not on clinical placement, they will attend our custom designed Physiotherapy training rooms in Blanchardstown, Co Dublin for 2 days per week for practical workshops.
+Outside of clinical placement weeks the other days will be used for lectures, tutorials, and independent learning to consolidate practical teaching.

 Tutor Support